Bob Halloran (CBS sportscaster): Career

 Halloran began a career in broadcasting with CBS 4 in Miami in 1962.
 Having been an intern as a student, he joined the station on graduation.
 He worked in various roles but quickly became a sports reporter covering local sporting events in Miami.
 In the mid-1960s he was promoted to the role of sportscaster, appearing on the evening’s news program covering all aspects of sports.

 In 1970, CBS Sports in New York hired Halloran as a national correspondent, where he covered a variety of sporting events, including boxing and golf, such as coverage of the Masters Tournament.
 He was a frequent interviewer of Muhammad Ali, whom he had met in Miami when still known as Cassius Clay.

 Halloran moved from television to join Caesar’s World in 1978 as vice president of sports.
 He organized events with Marvin Hagler and Roberto Durán.

 In 1988, Halloran was hired by Steve Wynn as vice president of sports for Mirage Resorts.
 He was later named president of sports for Mirage Resorts.
-In the 1990s, he challenged the producer of the televised golf event, the Skins Game (PGA Tour), winning a settlement that acknowledged his role creating the event.
+In the 1990s, he challenged the producer of the televised golf event, the Skins Game, winning a settlement that acknowledged his role creating the event.

 In 2002, he was appointed director of sports for MGM Mirage by CEO Terri Lanni.
 From 2002 to 2012, he produced major events including the "heavyweight" match between Oscar De La Hoya and Floyd Mayweather and match between Manny Pacquiao and Juan Marquez, and represented MGM Grand during press tours for key events.

 He left MGM Mirage in 2012 to work as a sports consultant and produced events at the MGM Beau Rivage until 2016.
 In 2012, Halloran was inducted into Florida’s Boxing Hall of Fame.